 Probationary Employees are those who are new to employment with the Town of Duxbury.
-A probationary period applies to their first 90 workdays.
-(There is no specific probationary period for promoted or transferred employees.)
+A probationary period applies to the first 90 workdays.
+However, in order to determine fitness for service Call Firefighters must serve a minimum of one year probation and that period may be extended if the training requirements are not met in the first year.
+(There is no specific probationary period for promoted or transferred Personnel Plan employees.)
 This probationary period shall be extended by the numbers of days absent from work, for any reason during this period.
 If it becomes apparent at any time during this period that performance is not satisfactory, termination of employment shall take place immediately.